max-pfeiffer/irrigation-pi/README.md

 # Irrigation Pi
 This web application turns your [Raspberry Pi](https://www.raspberrypi.com/) into an irrigation system.

-There are several relay HATs vom various manufactures available for the [Raspberry Pi](https://www.raspberrypi.com/).
+There are several relay HATs from various manufactures available for the [Raspberry Pi](https://www.raspberrypi.com/).
 This application currently supports the following boards:
 * [Waveshare RPi Relay Board](https://www.waveshare.com/wiki/RPi_Relay_Board) (3 relays)